Topological states in pyrochlore iridates: long-range anisotropy strongly competing with spin-orbit interaction: Experimental RIXS results

+Higher resolution measurements were carried out using the MERIX spectrometer on beamline 30-ID-B. Measurements were performed using a spherical (2~m radius) diced Si(844) analyzer and a channel-cut Si(844) secondary monochromator to give an overall energy resolution (FWHM) of 35 meV.

-Due to experimental conditions, the spectra for Y$_2$Ir$_2$O$_7$ and Eu$_2$Ir$_2$O$_7$ were obtained at two different temperatures, 300 and 150 K. Since the thermal contraction of Y$_2$Ir$_2$O$_7$ is extremely small, within tenths of a percentage between 300 and 150 K, and the local oxygen octahedra are unaffected by the temperature \cite{Ir227_mg_order_11}, we can conclude that this difference in temperature has minimum bearing on our results.
-In Eu$_2$Ir$_2$O$_7$ no noticeable momentum dependence was seen for these excitations, indicating their localized nature.
-For reference purposes, the Eu$_2$Ir$_2$O$_7$ spectra shown in Fig.~2 were collected at $\mathbf{Q}$=(8.45,8.45,7).
+Due to experimental conditions, the spectra for Y$_2$Ir$_2$O$_7$ and Eu$_2$Ir$_2$O$_7$ were obtained at two different temperatures, 300 and 150 K, respectively.
+Since the thermal contraction of Y$_2$Ir$_2$O$_7$ is extremely small, within tenths of a percentage between 300 and 150 K, and the local oxygen octahedra are unaffected by the temperature, \cite{Ir227_mg_order_11} we can conclude that this difference in temperature has minimum bearing on our results.
+The RIXS spectra of both Y$_2$Ir$_2$O$_7$ and Eu$_2$Ir$_2$O$_7$ in Fig.~2 show sharp features below 1.5 eV, corresponding to transitions within the Ir $t_{2g}$ levels, and a strong intense peak stretching from 2 to 5 eV that according to the calculations, see below, corresponds to $d$-$d$ transitions between the Ir $t_{2g}$ and $e_g$ levels.
 To quantitatively analyze the RIXS spectra, the various peaks were fitted with analytical functions, as shown by the dashed lines in Fig.~2.
-The zero-loss peak in both spectra was fitted with a single Gaussian of FWHM $\sim$ 300 meV, the instrumental resolution.
-The low-energy excitations, $E_1$ and $E_2$, had to be fitted with one Gaussian and one Lorentzian, respectively.
+The low-energy excitations, $E_1$ and $E_2$, was fitted with one Gaussian and one Lorentzian, respectively.
 The Lorentzian function was used in order to capture some of the tail on the high energy side ($\sim\!1.5$ eV).
 The high-energy excitations ($E_3$) were fitted with a Gaussian peak on top of a sloping background.
-Such a sloping background can come from charge transfer excitations which are expected to appear in this range.
+Such a sloping background may come from charge transfer excitations which are expected to appear in this range.